Jesse-Kerr/recordmender/README.md

 ## What is the next thing you need to work on?

 Scraping Whosampled and figuring out the song-song similarity matrix.

+Will probably need to scrape a bunch of songs from Youtube or something, shit.
+Programatically do the youtubetomp3 thing?

+To figure out the song-song similarity, work through the klustr jupyter notebook.

 Creating the recommender.

 ## References